 This contest is for new farm entrepreneurs who, through their professional skills and management qualities, stand apart with a profile of excellence.

-The aim of the Tournez-vous vers l'excellence!
-Contest is to showcase the individual contribution of entrepreneurs.
-Note that only one person may present an application per operation, even if the operation has two associates with equal shares.
+The aim of the Contest Tournez-vous vers l'excellence! is to showcase the individual contribution of entrepreneurs.
+Note that only one person may present a candidature per operation, even if the operation has two associates with equal shares.

-FIRA will award a $1,500 grant to one of 10 finalists who will have distinguished themselves by the relevance of their training, as well as the importance of the guidance and/or mentorship they received to the success of their business project.
+The FIRA will award a $1 500 grant to one of 10 finalists who will have distanced himself by the relevance of his formation as well as by the importance of his supervision and/or his mentorship in the success of his business project.

-By holding this contest, La Financière agricole du Québec, in conjunction with CRAAQ, seeks to demonstrate the importance it places on solid training and the acquisition of qualities and skills that pave the way to exercising a profession in agriculture.
+By opening this contest, La Financière agricole du Québec, in conjunction with CRAAQ, seeks to demonstrate the importance it accords to the training and the acquisition of qualities and skills that pave the way to exercising a profession in agriculture.

 Since its creation in 2005, 36 young people have received an award of excellence.